RockefellerArchiveCenter/processing-manual/processing-manual/about.md

       -   Materials are rehoused *only* when necessary to facilitate archival storage.
->

-  -   Special Formats

-      -   Materials with special storage or handling requirements such as audiovisual materials, flat files, and oversized items in need of preservation are identified, separated, and initially described.
+      -   Additional preservation or stabilization steps may be taken for materials with special handling requirements such as oversized,
+          brittle or damaged items.
 >

 ### Level 2: Minimal Processing